Financial Aid FAQ

 From there, Kent’s Financial Aid Committee looks at additional information which comes from the required supplemental documentation.
 As a result, often Kent’s calculated parent contribution differs from that of the SSS.
 For example, Kent does not allow depreciation and losses on second homes, investment properties and hobby businesses.
 Kent will also consider the potential for income to be earned by an able, non-working parent who does not have small children at home.

 In cases of divorce, separation, or parents who were never married, both natural parents are required to submit a complete and separate application regardless of any divorce or custodial agreement.
+Each parent’s PFS should reflect only their household income, assets and expenses, including those of current resident spouse/partner, if applicable.
 If either parent declines to submit the required information, no further consideration for aid will be given.
 If either parent has remarried, the application should include the step-parent’s financial information.
 Kent will consider the finances of a step-parent, bearing in mind the step-parent’s obligation to his or her natural children.

 We base our financial aid decisions on both parents’ demonstrated ability to contribute toward educational expenses and not on their willingness to participate in the process.
 However, we understand that on rare occasions, it may be impossible to procure an application from a non-custodial parent who has no contact with the family and whose whereabouts are unknown.
 If it is impossible for a non-custodial parent to submit an application and the custodial parent is asking to be considered a single parent for purposes of awarding aid, please contact the Financial Aid Office for details on how to proceed.